Hebbal, Bengaluru: History

 Historians have suggested that the vicinity of Hebbal Lake to the area has made Hebbal possibly one of the oldest inhabited areas in Bengaluru.
 An inscription stone dating back to 750 AD was found near Maaramma temple in Hebbala which describes what may be the first-named Bengalurean, Kittayya.
 The stone describes an attack by Rashtrakuta raiders against whom he defended Perbolal, a name that morphed into Hebbal over the years.
 Historian B N Sundar Rao in his seminal work 'Bengaluru Itihasa', has also theorized that Kempegowda borrowed the name Bengaluru from a hamlet to the northwest of Hebbal Lake.

 Transport

 Roads

-All arterial roads and road networks leading to the Kempegowda International Airport intersect at Hebbal.
+All arterial roads and road networks leading to the Kemapegowda International Airport intersect at Hebbal.
 Further, BIAL has its office on the National Highway (NH 44) exit of the Hebbal flyover in Gayathri Lake Front.
 Due to short-sightedness of the governing authorities, the Hebbal Flyover has become a bottle-neck for traffic flow from the city centre towards North and the same when traveling from North to city centre.
 Traffic is crawling be it any time of the day.
 This is because almost 6 lanes coming from each side, jostle to fit in the two lane Hebbal bridge bringing the traffic to a stand still.